 How To Use Facebook Ads To Grow Salon Leads and Grow Sales

 Facebook ads for salons works so well that you can now create a steady flow of ongoing leads every month for many different salon retail services - lash extensions, hair, brow, nails, Brazilian blowouts, and more.

-If you’re searching for beauty salon Facebook advertising ideas, the marketing strategies outlined in this post will demonstrate to you how you can skyrocket your sales and lead generation efforts using Facebook ads (a related post here on med spa marketing is a good read on developing your overall marketing strategy).
+If you’re searching for beauty salon Facebook advertising ideas, the strategies outlined in this post will demonstrate to you how you can skyrocket your sales and lead generation efforts using Facebook ads (a related post here on med spa marketing is a good read on developing your overall marketing strategy).

 In this post, I will show you, through demonstration and actual results, the 9 most critical factors necessary for a successful Facebook marketing campaign that will produce a steady flow of leads month after month for your salon.

 Equally important, however, is that many of your salon or spa competitors are stuck in the dark ages and have not embraced Facebook ads.
 So you have an advantage - seize the opportunity.

 Who is this post for?

 Any salon or spa manager, or owner that offers salon services such as hair styling, hair cuts, coloring, blow dry, nails, eyelash extensions, and other retail beauty services, such as, but not limited to the following:

 One crucial factor to get out of the way:

 Without ads, you cannot get your company, product, or service in front of anyone on Facebook.
 At best, your exposure without ads is severely limited - almost non-existent – in the low single-digit percentages (2% - 4%) of your page’s fans.
 You even need ads to reach your page’s fans.
 And, page fans are not necessarily good targets.

 The good thing about Facebook advertising is that you have almost unlimited ability to reach your ideal target customer with ads.

 I will use lash extensions as a retail service to demonstrate how to target your ideal salon or spa customers to get leads that convert to sales.
 The Facebook advertising approach we’re demonstrating here is a similar strategy with any salon service.